Rimurutempestx/Amazon-EKS-Breakdown/README.md

 The Kubernetes API provides a declarative model for specifying the desired state of a Kubernetes cluster and allows users to manipulate the state of the cluster by creating, updating, and deleting Kubernetes objects such as pods, services, deployments, and replica sets.

+Control plane: The control plane is the set of components that manage the Kubernetes cluster.
+These components include the Kubernetes API server, etcd (a distributed key-value store for storing cluster state), the Kubernetes controller manager, and the Kubernetes scheduler.